open-telemetry/opamp-spec/specification.md

 key="Proxy-Authorization", value="Basic YWxhZGRpbjpvcGVuc2VzYW1l".

-if the field is unset then the agent SHOULD continue using the proxy headers that it currently has (if any).
+if the field is unset then the Agent SHOULD continue using the proxy headers that it currently has (if any).

 #### certificate

-The agent should use the offered certificate to connect to the destination from now on.
-If the agent is able to validate and connect using the offered certificate the agent SHOULD forget any previous client certificates for this connection.
+The Agent should use the offered certificate to connect to the destination from now on.
+If the Agent is able to validate and connect using the offered certificate the Agent SHOULD forget any previous client certificates for this connection.

-This field is used to perform a client certificate revocation/rotation. if the field is unset then the agent SHOULD continue using the certificate that it currently has (if any).
+This field is used to perform a client certificate revocation/rotation. if the field is unset then the Agent SHOULD continue using the certificate that it currently has (if any).

 #### flags